Raccoon

 Species

-There are three species: the common North American raccoon, the South American crab-eating raccoon and the Caribbean cozumel raccoon.
+There are three species: the North American raccoon, the South American crab-eating raccoon and the Caribbean Cozumel raccoon.
+The North American one lives in Europe - because it was introduced by humans and released into the wild.

 Anatomy and Appearance